runtimeverification/haskell-backend/docs/2019-12-16-Question-Mark-Variables-With-Ensures.md

 ### Frontend Syntax

-The symbol declaration would require a special attribute to signal the fact that it represent a proper ML symbol which is defined equationally.
-The precise name would have to be establishes, but let's call it here `power-function` to signal that it's a function interpreted in the powerset of the domain.
+The symbol declaration would require a special attribute to signal the fact that it represents a proper ML symbol which is defined equationally.
+The precise name would have to be established, but let's call it here `power-function` to signal that it's a function interpreted in the powerset of the domain.

 ```